dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/work-with-data-grid.md

      The following example illustrates how you can test whether you've reached the last data element.
 In the example, if you are at the last element, the **Next** button on the form is disabled.

     > [!NOTE]
-    > Be aware that, should you change the list you are navigating in code, you should re-enable the **Next** button, so that users may browse the entire length of the new list.
+    > Be aware that, should you change the list you are navigating in code, you should re-enable the **Next** button, so that users might browse the entire length of the new list.
 Additionally, be aware that the above <xref:System.Windows.Forms.BindingSource.PositionChanged> event for the specific <xref:System.Windows.Forms.BindingSource> you are working with needs to be associated with its event-handling method.
 The following is an example of a method for handling the <xref:System.Windows.Forms.BindingSource.PositionChanged> event:

      :::code language="csharp" source="snippets/work-with-data-grid/csharp/form1.cs" id="check_for_last_element":::
      :::code language="vb" source="snippets/work-with-data-grid/vb/form1.vb" id="check_for_last_element":::